 At all other merchants, nothing changes.
 You can use your card as you normally would.

-- Chip technology is currently used in at least 80 countries around the world and is beginning to be used in the U.S.
+We have added chip technology because it has greater worldwide acceptance and because it offers greater cardholder security.
+Chip technology is used in more than 80 countries around the world and is beginning to be used in the U.S.

 The chip contains encrypted information that makes it difficult for the card to be counterfeited.
 In addition, at merchants that use chip terminals, the card and terminal work together to add an additional layer of security to the transaction.

 Yes, your card will have both a chip and a magnetic stripe.
 It can be used at both chip terminals and magnetic stripe terminals as a “swipe” transaction.